-If ypserv(1M) fails almost immediately each time it is started, look for a more general networking problem.
-Since NIS uses RPC, the portmapper must be functioning correctly for NIS to work.
+If nsd fails almost immediately each time it is started, look for a more general networking problem.
+Because NIS uses RPC, the portmapper must be functioning correctly for NIS to work.

-To verify that the portmapper is functioning and that the ypserv process is registered with the portmapper, on the server give this command:
+To verify that the portmapper is functioning and that the nsd protocol is registered with the portmapper, on the server give this command:

 '''

-/usr/etc/rpcinfo -p | grep ypserv
+/usr/etc/rpcinfo -p | grep nsd

 '''

-If your portmap(1M) daemon is functional, the output looks something like this:
+If your portmap daemon is functional, the output looks something like this:

-100004 2 udp 1051 ypserv
+100004 2 udp 1051 nsd

-100004 2 tcp 1027 ypserv
+100004 2 tcp 1027 nsd

-100004 1 udp 1051 ypserv
+100004 1 udp 1051 nsd

-100004 1 tcp 1027 ypserv
+100004 1 tcp 1027 nsd

-If these entries are not in your output, ypserv has been unable to register its services with the portmap daemon.
+If these entries are not in your output, nsd has been unable to register its services with the portmap daemon.
 If the portmap daemon has failed or is not running, you get this error message:

 '''

-rpcinfo: can't contact portmapper: Remote system error -
+\operatorname{rpcinfo}: \operatorname{can't} contact \operatorname{portmapper}: \operatorname{Remote} system \operatorname{error} - \operatorname{connection} \operatorname{refused}

-connection refused

 '''

-If the information returned by rpcinfo(1M) does not match the information shown above or if the error message is returned, reboot the server.
-Rebooting the server ensures that the network daemons, specifically portmap, ypbind(1M), and ypserv, are started in the correct order.
+If the information returned by rpcinfo does not match the information shown above or if the error message is returned, reboot the server.
+Rebooting the server ensures that the network daemons, specifically portmap and nsd, are started in the correct order.
+See the nsd(1M), portmap(1M), and rpcinfo(1M) reference pages for further details.